 "Hold up your arm."

 Days later, Kento would still wonder why he reacted.
-For whatever reason, he did as he was told and Kayura slapped a large, black clamp to his wrist which immediately locked itself there.
+For whatever reason, he did as he was told and Kayura slapped a large, black clamp to his wrist which immediately locked itself to him.

 "What the hell?!"
 Kento demanded as he instantly tried to pry the thing off.
 "You tricked me!"